henry32144/academic-kickstart/content/en/authors/chenghan/_index.md

 - []
 ---

-A software engineer who enthusiast at learning and using technology to make the world more interesting.
+A software engineer who is enthusiastic about learning and using technology to make the world more interesting.

+Currently pursuing MCS program at UCI.
 Graduated from Tunghai University in Taiwan.
-Having experience in both Front-End and Back-End developing, Machine Learning and App developing.
-Love to try new things, and willing to overcome challenges.
+Having experience in both Front-End and Back-End development, Machine Learning, and App development.
+Love to try new things, and am willing to overcome challenges.
 Passionate at product making, hope to make things which will improve many people life.